 - Flowers are another great addition to your kitchen garden.
 I like to mix edible flowers, and nonedible flowers in mine to finish the look.
 Flowers like marigolds, zinnias, roses, bachelor’s buttons, sunflowers, dahlias, and cosmos all find their way into my kitchen garden.

 - Different types of lettuces would be a lovely addition to your garden.
 Start lettuce seeds often and in a variety so that you will have a constant salad garden all season long.

 - Ornamental pieces can often be found in a kitchen garden and even beautiful arbors and obelisk trellises.

 - A tea garden is another great thing to have in your kitchen garden

 Even though you can find many of the same things in a vegetable garden as you can in this garden there is a difference.
 A this garden is usually more maintained and created to be aesthetically pleasing.

 A kitchen garden is not something that is just thrown together, it requires thought and strategic planning to create something that looks like it’s always been a part of your home.
 A kitchen garden is meant to be the focal point of your yard, not tucked away in some unseen part of your yard.
 This garden is meant to stand out and be a place you enjoy, tied to your everyday life as close as possible.

 Are you convinced that you need a kitchen garden yet?
 Great, let’s get started on crafting your very own kitchen garden!

-The most important part about planning your kitchen garden is location.
-You need a spot that has the most light as possible, and preferably as close to your home as possible.
+The most important part of planning your kitchen garden is location.
+You need a spot that has the most sunlight as possible, and preferably as close to your home as possible.
 The exact location of your new kitchen garden may vary depending on what is already in your yard.